Updated December 3, 2015

 Are the cost-sharing charges in marketplace health insurance plans always going to simply involve a yearly deductible, a uniform copayment or coinsurance for services, and a maximum out-of-pocket limit?

 No. While some health insurance plans may follow that simple structure, there is a significant amount of flexibility within the federal requirements for insurers to do things differently and in a more complex manner.
 For example, a plan might have two separate annual deductibles, one for prescription drugs and one for medical care.
 A plan may have cost-sharing charges that are quite low for some services (for example $10 co-payments for physician visits) but a different cost-sharing structure (such as 50 percent cost sharing) for other services.
 The same covered item or service may itself have different cost-sharing charges; for example, generic drugs may require a $10 copayment, preferred brand-name drugs a $25 copayment, and other high-cost drugs 50 percent coinsurance.

 Can the provider network for health insurance plans offered by the same insurer vary from one metal tier to another?

 Yes, except in states that are creating standard plan designs such as New York.
 As long as a health insurance plan meets the actuarial value target (60 percent, 70 percent, etc.) and limits in-network enrollee cost-sharing charges to no more than the federally established out-of-pocket maximum, insurers in most states can determine the specific cost-sharing charges for each item or service, as well as the specific amounts of the deductible and out-of-pocket limit.
 So two plans in the same metal level could have two different sets of cost-sharing charges for enrollees, even though the two plans have the same actuarial value.
-As an example, Table 2 shows how two plans that are both within the silver level (one in Oregon and one in New York) can have different cost-sharing charges.
+As an example, Table 2 shows how two sample plans that are both within the silver level can have different cost-sharing charges.

 Comparing Cost-Sharing Charges